Recursive-algebraic solution of the closed string tachyon vacuum equation: The seam-graded algebra

 The nonzero effective vertices at this truncation, with their numerical values at the symmetric point $(\Lstar,\Lstar,\Lstar),$ are listed in table~\ref{tab:level-2-vertices}.
 The tachyon self-coupling $V^{T,T,T}_{\mathrm{eff}} \simeq 6.17\times 10^{8}$ dominates overwhelmingly because the tachyon vertex carries the conformal factor $\rho^{2}$ (with $h=-1$), which is exponentially large at the systolic threshold.
-The feedback vertex $V^{T,S_1,S_1} \simeq 2.59 \times 10^{4}$ is the next-largest entry: when the matter dilaton acquires a nonzero amplitude, it feeds back into the tachyon equation through this coupling.
-A smaller but structurally important pair of vertices couples $D_+$ and $D$ to the tachyon: $V^{T,D_+,D_+} = -V^{T,D,D} \simeq -7.48\times 10^{2},$ with opposite signs reflecting the parity structure.
-The off-diagonal vertices $V^{S_1,T,T}$ and $V^{D_+,T,T}$ source the level-$2$ fields from tachyon pairs, while the feedback terms $V^{T,S_1,S_1}$ and $V^{T,D_+,D_+}$ close the loop.
-This inter-level coupling is the mechanism by which higher Fock space states participate in the grade-$0$ seed even though the tachyon amplitude is by far the largest single vertex.
-Nevertheless, at the A-term level the tachyon-only fixed point $g_T^{(0)}(\Lstar) \simeq 10^{-9}$ remains the dominant seed: the level-$2$ components $g_{D_+}^{(0)},$ $g_{S_1}^{(0)},$ $g_D^{(0)}$ are sourced by tachyon pairs and remain perturbatively small so long as one sits near the tachyon-dominated branch.
+The feedback vertex $V^{T,S_1,S_1} \simeq 2.59 \times 10^{4}$ is the next-largest entry: if the matter dilaton is given a nonzero amplitude, it feeds back into the tachyon equation through this coupling.
+A smaller but structurally important pair of vertices couples $D_+$ and $D$ to the tachyon equation: $V^{T,D_+,D_+} = -V^{T,D,D} \simeq -7.48\times 10^{2},$ with opposite signs reflecting the parity structure.
+Crucially, the reverse vertices with two tachyons and one level-$2$ field vanish: $V^{S_1,T,T}=V^{D_+,T,T}=V^{D,T,T}=0.$ Thus a pure tachyon seed does not directly source level-$2$ components at the cubic/grade-$0$ level; level-$2$ fields enter only on branches where they are already nonzero.
+This inter-level feedback is the mechanism by which higher Fock space states can participate in non-tachyonic grade-$0$ seeds even though the tachyon amplitude is by far the largest single vertex.